-If the Universe is closed, the 2-dimensional surface of the balloon is an analog to our 3-dimensional space.
+If the Universe is closed, it is analogous to the 2-dimensional surface of a 3-dimensional sphere.
+The Universe would be mathematically the 3-dimensional hypersurface of a 4dimensional hypersphere.

 The 3-dimensional space in which the balloon expands is not analogous to any higher dimensional space.
-Points off the surface of the balloon are not in the Universe in this simple analogy.
+Points off the surface of the balloon are not in the Universe in this analogy.